markholloway/markholloway.github.io/_posts/2018-12-22-twilio-sms-curl.md

 tags: [twilio,bash]
 ---

 The `curl` utiliy is an extremely powerful command line program that is bundled with `macOS` and `Linux`.
-Here we will use it to write a script that allows us to send text messages from a Twilio phone number.
+Let's write a script that allows us to send text messages from a Twilio phone number.

 <!--more-->